paudan/email-incident-notification-plugin/README.md

 ### Step 4

-Build the JAR file using `mvn clean package`.
+Build the JAR file using `mvn clean package -DskipTests`.
 This will create the file `incident-listener-1.0.0-jar-with-dependencies.jar` in the directory `target`.

 ### Step 5